 Considering how much time is spent outside when looking for houses, providing a great mobile experience to your website visitors is crucial in order to check out information online about a property.
 Growth in mobile device adoption has continued to skyrocket.
-Our websites enable visitors to save their favorite properties to their account and access them from a smart phone.
+Our websites enable visitors to save their favorite properties to their accounts and access them from a smartphone.
 The mobile device experience is all about simplicity, making pertinent content easy to find.
 We offer some useful features such as click-to-call, which allows visitors to click on your company’s phone number and automatically dial it from their phone.
-The auto-locate feature is great for real estate because it helps users find properties in the area they’re living in without typing in their address.
+The auto-locate feature is great for real estate because it helps users find properties in the area they’re living in without typing in their addresses.
 A map of your company’s location might also be helpful so that visitors can find directions to your office easily.

 QR codes may not be a major driver of traffic but they’re an opportunity nonetheless.
 Utilize these on any off-line marketing such as newspaper ads and yard signs.
 The effort to actually create a QR code is minimal, so if you are capturing leads from it, the ROI is high.
 Remember to shorten your URLs and then create the QR code, since these are easier to scan for mobile devices.
-At Union Street Media, we track QR codes with our clients, so we can measure their value.
-In real estate, the QR code adoption rate has been relatively quick, so if it is something your competition is doing it should be on your radar.
-(Related post: QR Codes for Real Estate – Hype or Here to Stay)

 8. Create a single property website

 This requires more effort and is more suited to luxury real estate.
 The idea behind these is to create much more content around 1 listing to improve its search engine visibility and market a property to its fullest capacity.
 While this has many benefits, this will not necessarily outperform a listing page on your website.
-For our clients, enhancing the listing, leveraging their blog and social media combined can have the same effect.
+For our clients, enhancing the listing, and leveraging their blog and social media combined can have the same effect.
 A single property website might earn more inbound links due to its URL and can be marketed in print more professionally.
-Recently, a real estate team created a custom landing page for their luxury end of the business, to promote their listings and how they market their properties.
+Recently, a real estate team created a custom landing page for the luxury end of the business, to promote their listings and how they market their properties.
 It also serves as a place to direct visitors from offline sources such as magazines and brochure materials.
 They also used pay-per-click ads to drive qualified online traffic to this page with great success.

 9. Use paid search advertising

 If you have a list of your own listings on your website, you can use a pay-per-click ad to drive traffic to this page.
 If your listings are similar in price and type, then this makes it easier to create ad copy that targets a particular audience e.g. luxury waterfront homes.
 If you have a wide range of listings from mobile homes and condos to single and multi-family listings, it becomes more problematic, since your audience is more diverse and will not want to be directed to a property type they are not interested in.
-In this case, opt for a few ads targeting these different types and create multiple landing pages for these types of property.
+In this case, opt for a few ads targeting these different types and create multiple landing pages for these types of properties.
 This is a great way of guaranteeing page 1 placement to help drive traffic when you need it the most.

 10. Use email marketing and drip campaigns

 Last but by no means least, is email marketing.
-This is a great way to nurture your current leads, to keep them in the know and deliver them targeted listings.
+This is a great way to nurture your current leads, keep them in the know, and deliver them targeted listings.
 At Union Street Media, we provide our clients with a tool that enables site visitors to register for property updates they can control.
 Site visitors can save their favorite searches by town, price, style, or feature and receive a regular email of new listings that come onto the market first.
 We then track these visitors who have arrived at our client’s site by clicking from a listing update email.
 Our data shows that these visitors who have come back to the client’s website have a repeat conversion rate of up to 15%, much higher than the average conversion rate of all other site visitors.
 If they save a search that is exclusively your listings, this helps to keep your listings at the front of their mind.
 Whether or not you use our real estate content management systems and/or digital marketing services for real estate, nurturing your client list with regular opt-in email updates is a great way to drive high qualified traffic to your listings.